Symptoms of Fabry Disease

 Symptoms become apparent during early childhood (age 4-10) and include chronic burning pain in the hands and feet, lack of sweating and gastrointestinal complaints.
 These problems can make physical activity difficult and are intensified during hot and cold weather.

-Moving toward adulthood, proteinuria is tag heuer replica uk and the implications this has on kidney function requires close monitoring.
+Moving toward adulthood, proteinuria is and the implications this has on kidney function requires close monitoring.
 Cardiac involvement may also present during adolescence in the form of palpitations.
 Diarrhoea, nausea, vomiting, skin lesions and corneal changes are also common.

 With increasing age, cardiac (hypertrophic cardiomyopathy, arrhythmias and impaired heart rate variability) and cerebrovascular abnormalities (stroke and transient ischemic attacks), together with a gradual deterioration of renal function, are very frequent.